Honey-Garlic Shrimp

 Ingredients

-• Jumbo shrimp – You can use frozen, fresh, tail on, or tail off.
+• Jumbo shrimp – You can use frozen, fresh, tail-on, or tail-off.
 Check out the notes below for more information.

 • Honey – For a touch of sweetness.

-• Soy sauce – For umami and just a hint saltiness.
+• Soy sauce – For umami and just a hint of saltiness.
 Try to use less-sodium soy sauce because the other option can be too salty.

 • Lemon juice Freshly squeezed lemon juice, of course, for a pop of acidity and brightness.